Frequently Asked Questions for Schools

 Q. What has the Victorian Government committed?

-A. The Victorian Government committed $1.5 million at the 2022 State election to provide 60,000 primary school aged children with Little Angler Kits that will include a fishing rod, tackle tray, some tackle and a kids guide to fishing.
+A. A. Following the successful implementation of the 2023/24 Little Angler kits program, the Victorian Government has committed a further $1.5M from the Recreational Fishing Licence Trust Fund to provide 82,500 primary school aged children with Little Angler Kits in 2026 that will include a fishing rod, tackle tray, some tackle and a kids guide to fishing.

-The aim of this commitment is to continue to grow recreational fishing participation in Victoria by actively encouraging primary school aged children to learn more about the art of fishing, marine life and the natural environment.
+The aim of this program is to continue to grow recreational fishing participation in Victoria by actively encouraging primary school aged children to learn more about the art of fishing, marine life and the natural environment.

 Q. Why is the government giving away free fishing rods to Grade 5 students?

 Little Angler Kits are the perfect way for primary school aged children to try fishing.
-They include a rod, reel with line, tackle tray, some tackle (including hooks and lead sinkers) and information on how to use them all.
-The kits were offered to Grade 5 students for FREE through primary schools, with delivery completed by mid-February 2024.
-Grade 5 students were selected based on the Victorian Curriculum focus, movement and motor development, and safety considerations.
+They include a rod, reel with line, tackle tray, some tackle and information on how to use them all.
+The kits are being offered to Grade 5 students for FREE through primary schools in the latter half of 2026.

 Q. How are the free fishing rods being funded?